Smuggling of silkworm eggs into the East Roman Empire: Impact

 Shortly after the expedition there were silk factories in Constantinople, Beirut, Antioch, Tyre, and Thebes.
-The acquired silkworms allowed the Roman Empire to have a silk monopoly in Europe.
+The acquired silkworms allowed the Eastern Roman Empire to have a silk monopoly in Europe.
 The acquisition also broke the Chinese and Persian silk monopolies.
-The resulting monopoly was a foundation for the Roman economy for the next 650 years until its demise in 1204.
+The resulting monopoly was a foundation for the Eastern Roman economy for the next 650 years until its demise in 1204.
 Silk clothes, especially those dyed in imperial purple, were almost always reserved for the elite in Byzantium, and their wearing was codified in sumptuary laws.
 Silk production in the region around Constantinople, particularly in Thrace in northern Greece, has continued to the present (see: Silk museums of Soufli).